silaspe/maths/docs/group_theory.md

 Then you deal $5$ cards to each player, deal a card into what will soon become the pile, and move the object from the identity element to that card.

-Note: you can choose to not do this and just start playing from here with the object still on the identity.
+Note: you can choose to not do this and just deal $5$ cards to each player and start playing from here with the object still on the identity.

 Then you choose someone to go first.
 That player plays a card from their hand onto the pile, then they take the card that the object is currently sitting on and ∘s it by the card that was dealt, and of course recards.